Optimal Chebyshev Smoothers and One-sided V-cycles: Finite Differences with Geometric Multigrid Poisson

-The results shown in \cref{fig:fd-factor-2} and \cref{fig:fd-factor-16} are summarized in \cref{tab:fastest_solver_fd}.
-The solver configuration yielding the lowest number of matrix-vector products is listed for each case. $4^{th}_{opt}$-Cheb, Jacobi(18,0), for example, denotes a 18th order Chebyshev smoother of the optimized 4th-kind, using one-sided smoothing (thereby, having the same cost per iteration as order 9 with the full V-cycle).
+The results shown in \cref{fig:fd-factor-2} and \cref{fig:fd-factor-8} are summarized in \cref{tab:fastest_solver_fd}.
+The solver configuration yielding the lowest number of matrix-vector products is listed for each case. $4^{th}_{opt}$-Cheb, Jacobi(20,0), for example, denotes a 20th order Chebyshev smoother of the optimized 4th-kind, using one-sided smoothing (thereby, having the same cost per iteration as order 9 with the symmetric V-cycle).
 This solver configuration yields the lowest number of matrix-vector products for $L_x=128$ with aggressive coarsening.
-We see that, for high aspect ratio grids and aggressive coarsening, the half V-cycle offers superior performance.
+We see that, for high aspect ratio grids and aggressive coarsening, the one-sided $(2k,0)$ V-cycle offers superior performance to the symmetric $(k,k)$ V-cycle approach.